concordion/cubano/cubano-webdriver-manager/src/main/javadoc/overview.md

 Options for the various [FirefoxDriver](https://github.com/SeleniumHQ/selenium/wiki/FirefoxDriver) settings are at TODO ???? https://stackoverflow.com/questions/42529853/list-of-firefox-and-chrome-arguments-preferences https://github.com/mozilla/geckodriver

+Check https://github.com/mozilla/geckodriver/releases to ensure that driver you require is there

 #### Firefox Portable

 [Firefox Portable](https://portableapps.com/apps/internet/firefox_portable) can also be used and is a great choice if you need a different version than your installed Firefox version for any reason.